php-dev-br/laravel-doc-pt-br/collections.md

     // ['a', 'e']

-You may optionally pass a starting offset as the second argument:
+You may optionally pass an offset as the second argument:

     $collection->nth(4, 1);